A Compositional Framework for Passive Linear Networks: Passive linear circuits

-The intuition gleaned from the study of resistors carries over to inductors and capacitors too, to provide a framework for studying what are known as passive linear networks.
-To understand inductors and capacitors in this way, however, we must introduce a notion of time dependency and subsequently the Laplace transform, which allows us to work in the so-called frequency domain.
+The intuition gleaned from the study of resistors carries over to inductors and capacitors, and provides a framework for studying what are known as passive linear circuits.
+To understand inductors and capacitors in this way, however, we must introduce a notion of time dependence and subsequently the Laplace transform, which allows us to work in the so-called frequency domain.
 Here, like resistors, inductors and capacitors simply impose a relationship of proportionality between the voltages and currents that run across them.
 The constant of proportionality is known as the impedance of the component.

 As for resistors, the interconnection of such components may be understood, at least formally, as a minimization of some quantity, and we may represent the behaviors of this class of circuits with a more general idea of Dirichlet form.
 We conclude this section by noting an obstruction to building a composition rule for Dirichlet forms, motivating our work in Part \ref{part:categories}.